pminina01/readthedocs/Mail-target.md

 ### .NET Core

-Install [NLog.MailKit](https://www.nuget.org/packages/NLog.MailKit) when using **.NET Core.**
+When using **.NET Core.**,

-Install the package: Install-Package NLog.MailKit and add to your nlog.config:
+install the package [NLog.MailKit](https://www.nuget.org/packages/NLog.MailKit): `Install-Package NLog.MailKit` and add to your nlog.config:

 ```xml
 <extensions>